usmansbk/blog-draft/markdowns/observer-pattern.md

 When you try running the app, you'll notice nothing is being displayed on screen.
 That's because we haven't hooked up our `todos` array to our HTML unordered list element.

 Our HTML `ul` element is interested in our `todos` array.
-It wants to observe our array list, so that it can display it on screen.
-Lets implement a function that will display our list.
+It wants to observe our array list so that it can display it on the screen.
+So it wants to be an Observer.
+Let's implement a function that will display our list.

 ```js
 function displayTodos() {